The Cellar (novel): Reception

 Like much of Laymon's work, The Cellar has been controversial for its extreme content, especially in regards to its depiction of sexual and sadistic violence.
 It has also been dismissed by some critics as poorly written.

 In his non-fiction book about the horror genre, Danse Macabre, Stephen King shows dislike of the novel: "There are haunted-house stories beyond numbering, most of them not very good (The Cellar, by Richard Laymon, is one example of the less successful breed)."
-(However, King would go on to praise Laymon's writing, a pull-quote attributed to King frequently appearing on his novels: "If you've missed Laymon, you've missed a treat.")
+However, King would go on to praise Laymon's writing, a pull-quote attributed to King frequently appearing on his novels, such as Funland: "If you've missed Laymon, you've missed a treat."

-Will Errickson, a genre enthusiast and historian who with Grady Hendrix compiled Paperbacks from Hell, has been scathing of the novel (and Laymon's work in general), describing it as "easily one of the very worst books in the genre that I have ever read."
+Will Errickson, a genre enthusiast and historian, who with Grady Hendrix compiled Paperbacks from Hell, has been scathing of the novel (and Laymon's work in general), describing it as "easily one of the very worst books in the genre that I have ever read."
 Detailing what Errickson perceives as the distasteful use of sexual violence as a theme, he goes on to say that "Laymon "writes" without wit or insight and seems to be making the plot up as he types."

 Nonetheless, the "Beast House" series, of which The Cellar is the first, has been consistently popular with Laymon fans, and warranted reprints.